woylie/let_me/README.md

 ## Status

-This library is actively maintained, but given its zero dependencies and narrow feature set, you may not see frequent updates.
-If you ever find something missing or encounter an issue, don't hesitate to open an issue.
+This library is actively maintained, but given its narrow feature set, you may not see frequent updates.
+If you miss a feature or encounter an issue, don't hesitate to open an issue.

 ## Alternatives